5 Home Investment Themes Every Homebuyer Must Know by Heart

 As we guide our clients in both helping them generate long-term wealth from their investment and living their best life, we wanted to quantify the successes (and failures) from the Houston housing market.

-From analyzing 512,056 Houston home sales over two decades, we identified four home characteristics that have a systematic and statistically significant POSITIVE impact on a home’s resale value.
+From analyzing 512,056 Houston home sales over two decades, we identified five home characteristics that have a systematic and statistically significant POSITIVE impact on a home’s resale value.
+We will help you see what a good property investment in Houston really is.

 Properties with any of these factors on average: